Top 10 Facts Of Canada Federal Skilled Worker (FSW) - 2020

 F) Language skill

-Canada immigration system accepts proficiency in English and French.
-So being skillful in either one of them is going to get acceptance by the Canadian immigration.
-The detailed list of score is as follows:
+Canada's immigration system accepts proficiency in English and French and requires you to give a test like IELTS, TEF, etc. The detailed list of the score is as follows:

 |TEF Canada||TFC Canada|